Apply current technologies to meet the challenges of today while creating new technologies that meet the challenges of tomorrow.

 - International students are required to have a TOEFL test score greater than 550 (computer-based 213, internet based 79)

-A fast track option will enable high-achieving students pursuing the Bachelor of Science in Computer Science to earn the Master of Science in Computer Science with just one additional year of study.
+A Baccalaureate-to-Master's Program Option will enable high-achieving students pursuing the Bachelor of Science in Computer Science to earn the Master of Science in Computer Science with just one additional year of study.
 Since they earn a BS in Computer Science, they will not have to take any of the Foundation courses.
 Furthermore, students may take up to three of graduate courses and count them toward their undergraduate requirements.
-They will then have to take 23 credit hours to complete the degree.
+They will then have to take 24 credit hours to complete their degree.
 Ambitious students may accomplish this in just two semesters (four eight-week terms).